-The Ohio Department of Insurance confirms that as the policyholder, it is your responsibility to file an accurate and timely report with your insurer after an accident.
-However, you generally will not get compensation until liability – in other words, who caused the accident – is established.
+The Ohio Department of Insurance confirms that as the policyholder, it is your responsibility to file an accurate and timely report with your insurer after a motor vehicle accident.
+However, you generally will not get settlement money until liability – in other words, who caused the accident – is established.

-According to the Ohio Department of Insurance, any expenses not covered by an insurance policy (e.g., medical bills that exceed the amount the liable party is covered for) are your responsibility.
+According to the Ohio Department of Insurance, any expenses not covered by an insurance policy (e.g., medical bills that exceed the policy limit) are your responsibility.

 The Process for Filing an Accident Lawsuit